Table of Contents

 Using the 3 C’s to Transform School-Parent Communication

-An app like School Signals can be part of a solution that proactively boosts parent engagement and addresses changes and needs.
-How can an app help you fulfill the three C’s?
+A school communication and family engagement app like School Signals can be part of a school’s communication strategy to proactively boost parent engagement and address changes and needs.
+How can a school communication app help you fulfill the three C’s in your school communication strategy?

 Plan and Send Communication for Consistency

 School Signals offers scheduling tools so that teachers and administrators can plan posts and messages ahead of time.
 The app sends out automated reminders about upcoming events.
 When an event time or date is updated, parents will also automatically receive a notification of the change.
-By consistently listing new parent engagement opportunities such as Volunteering, Parent-Teacher conference schedules, and new parent groups, you will create a reliable hub and a source for all parent engagement and information.
+By consistently posting new parent engagement opportunities such as Volunteering, Parent-Teacher conference schedules, and what is happening in the school’s parent groups, you will create a reliable hub and a source for all parent engagement and information.

 Cater to Parent’s Communication Preferences